SpikeGLX User Manual

 SpikeGLX supports multiple concurrent data streams that you can enable independently each time you run:

 Imec probes currently read out 384 channels of neural data and have 8 bits of status data (stored as a 16-bit SY word).
-Bit #0 signals that custom user FPGA code running on the Enclustra has detected an interesting neural event (NOT YET IMPLEMENTED).
-Bit #6 is the sync waveform, the other bits are error flags.
+Bit #0 of the status word signals that custom user FPGA code running on the Enclustra has detected an interesting neural event (NOT YET IMPLEMENTED).
+Status bit #6 is the sync waveform, the other bits are error flags.
 Each probe is its own stream.

 Imec OneBoxes are compact and inexpensive alternatives to PXI chassis.
 Each OneBox connects via USB.
 A box has two ports for neural headstages.
 The probes you plug into a OneBox are treated as additional imecj data streams, as if those probes were plugged into PXI modules.
 OneBoxes can also read up to 12 analog channels and those channels can be thresholded, making 12 pseudo digital channels.
 These nonneural inputs are referred to as OneBox streams, with labels obx0, obx1, and so on.